lohithmunakala/Group-Classification/README.md

 ### The LR finder graph can be found here:

 ![alt text](https://github.com/lohithmunakala/Group-Classification/blob/master/output/ResNet152%20model/LRFIND_PLOT.png?raw=true)
+This graph shows us that the best LR is from 10^-6 to 10^-4.
+Hence we choose the LR as these.

 ### The Cyclic - LR plot can be found here:
 ![alt text](hhttps://github.com/lohithmunakala/Group-Classification/blob/master/output/ResNet152%20-649(F)/CLR_PLOT.png)
+This cyclic graoh is about the LR changing from time to time.